SFPC/sfpc.github.io/participate.md

 Computation is poetic when technology is used for critical thinking and aesthetic inquiry – a space where logic meets electricity (hardware), math meets language (software) and analytical thinking meets creative experimentation (theory).

 SFPC began as a school run by artists for artists.
-You can read about our beginning in this [New York Times article](http://bits.blogs.nytimes.com/2013/08/12/code-to-joy-the-school-for-poetic-computation-opens/?_r=0).
-SFPC has held four successful sessions to date: ten weeks in Fall 2013 which culminated in an exhibition at [Eyebeam Art and Technology Center](http://eyebeam.org/), a two week session in Spring 2014, a ten week session in Fall 2014, and a ten week session in Spring 2015 which will culminated in a [final showcase](http://attending.io/events/sfpc-spring-2015-final-showcase), May 20th at Babycastles Gallery.
-The Fall 2015 session will be held in a new location in Brooklyn for ten weeks starting in September 15.
+Since our [beginning](http://bits.blogs.nytimes.com/2013/08/12/code-to-joy-the-school-for-poetic-computation-opens/?_r=0), we've held six sessions celebrating our last intensive ten-week session's [final student showcase](http://thecreatorsproject.vice.com/blog/school-of-poetic-computation-101) from our new location in Manhattan's West Village where we will be teaching and running programs from in 2016.
+For more insight on what teaching and learning feels like at SFPC [this article](http://www.creativeapplications.net/education/teaching-and-learning-at-sfpc-conversation-with-allison-parrish-and-surya-mattu/) with two teachers from the Spring 2015 session provides a good background.

 ### What is the School for Poetic Computation?

 SFPC is an alternative school for art and technology.
 Check out our [FAQ](http://sfpc.io/faq/).
-You can read some articles about the kind of work that’s developed at SFPC: [Yahoo Tech](https://www.yahoo.com/tech/what-does-poetic-computation-look-like-here-are-six-88665797019.html), video sketch of the final day of the Fall 2013 session at [Seen in NY](https://vialogues.com/vialogues/play/14021), and [a day in life of SFPC](http://www.creativeapplications.net/news/school-for-poetic-computation-sfpc-call-for-the-fall-2014-term/), also students’ reports on their time at the school can be found here: [Ida](http://uncommonplaces.com/2014/06/school-poetic-computation/), [Lee](http://www.thehacktory.org/the-school-for-poetic-computation/), [Toru](http://sfpctoruurakawa.tumblr.com/), [Todd](http://www.toddpoet.com/on-leaving-the-school-for-poetic-computation/), [Sarah](http://sarahgp.com/writings/sfpc/other-two-questions.html) and  [Paige](http://paigederaedt.github.io/blog/jekyll/update/2014/12/05/SFPCLearningReport.html).
+You can read some articles about the kind of work that’s developed at SFPC: [Yahoo Tech](https://www.yahoo.com/tech/what-does-poetic-computation-look-like-here-are-six-88665797019.html), video sketch of the final day of the Fall 2013 session at [Seen in NY](https://vialogues.com/vialogues/play/14021), and [a day in life of SFPC](http://www.creativeapplications.net/news/school-for-poetic-computation-sfpc-call-for-the-fall-2014-term/), also students’ reports on their time at the school can be found here: [Yeseul](http://ysfpc.tumblr.com), [Chris](http://sfpchris.tumblr.com/), [Toru](http://sfpctoruurakawa.tumblr.com/), [Andy](http://sfpc-amd.tumblr.com/), [Sarah](http://sarahgp.com/writings/sfpc/other-two-questions.html) and  [Robby](http://robbykraft.com/sfpc/).

 ### What will happen in ten weeks?

-- 16 participants in one session.
+- 12 participants in one session.
 - Access to studio space.
 - Daily classes on programming language, electronics, history and theory of art and technology.